Photo: Edgewood Tahoe

 The cherry on top is taking a helicopter to the top of a Whistler ice cap, and teeing off into the mountains for some glacier golf.
 Here, the peaks are in play.

-Exploring ice caves is also on the itinerary, as is a mountaintop gourmet picnic.
+Exploring ice caves is also on the itinerary, as is a mountaintop gourmet picnic as you enjoy these luxury golfing resorts.
 There are other 25th-anniversary packages that don’t include a helicopter, if you can now resist.

 PINE CANYON, Flagstaff, AZ

 When thinking of golfing resorts, Arizona might come to mind and for a good reason.
 Prospective members can take advantage of a “Discovery Visit” to Pine Canyon for a two-night stay in a fully furnished home of the master-planned Flagstaff, Arizona community and play two rounds on the Jay Morrish-designed course.
 The late Moorish created a bold routing back in 2004, a mountainous course with fairways carved through the area’s mighty Ponderosa pines with ample meandering creeks in play.
 His son, Carter, has helped maintain the playability of the course since.

 In case members are tied after a regulation round, an actual par-3 19th hole called Double or Nothing plays to an island green.
 It’s a grand way to settle all bets or rinse a few golf balls in the trout-stocked pond before settling down to drinks at the more traditional 19th hole.